ecelebi90/deep-learning-challenge/README.md

   EIN and NAME should be removed since these data points has no impact on the model

   Layers:
-  Total of 3 layers in your model:
+  Total of 3 layers in the model:
   Input Layer: This is implicitly defined by the input dimension specified in the first hidden layer.
   First Hidden Layer: This contains 100 neurons.
   Second Hidden Layer: This contains 50 neurons.